URBREATH/15-minutes-city/README.md

 virtual_nodes = true/false
 ```

-**Minimum required parameters: area of interest and the path folder and the filename**; default (poi_category_osm = ‘all’).
+**Minimum required parameters: area of interest and the path folder/filename**; default (poi_category_osm = ‘all’).
 The filename identifies the area of interest and is used as the output name for both the CSV and GPKG files.

 A separate `parameters_<city>.ini` file is created for each city that requires computation, stored in the parameters folder.